garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_03E_Identifying and analyzing metadata of a Storage Spaces Direct cluster (optional).md

 ﻿---
 lab:
-    title: 'Lab F: Identifying and analyzing metadata of a Storage Spaces Direct cluster (optional)'
+    title: 'Lab E: Identifying and analyzing metadata of a Storage Spaces Direct cluster (optional)'
     module: 'Module 3: Planning for and implementing Azure Stack HCI Storage'
 ---
-# Lab F: Identifying and analyzing metadata of a Storage Spaces Direct cluster (optional)
+# Lab E: Identifying and analyzing metadata of a Storage Spaces Direct cluster (optional)

 ## Scenario